trashmoldwilliams/Intro-PingPong/README.md

 #Ping Pong

-Ping Pong is a page that runs number, input by the user, and counts up to that number by 0.
+Ping Pong is a page that runs a number, input by the user, and counts up to that number by 0.
 This sequence is printed out in a list, but numbers divisible by 3 become "ping", numbers divisible by 5 become "pong", and numbers divisible by both 3 and 5 become "pingpong".

 ###Instructions
 To access this site, go to: https://trashmoldwilliams.github.io/pingPong